Engitano/dynamo-f/README.md

 # Dynamo F - Purely Functional, Typesafe, Non-Blocking DynamoDB Access

-### Nowhere near production ready.
+#### !Nowhere near production ready.
 Don't use.
+You have been warned!

 ### BYO Effect Type.
 Without needing 'Free' interpreters

 ### Strongly Typed.
-Using the `com.engitano.dynamof.syntax.all._` imports the DynamoDB domain rules modelled in the types. i.e
+Using the types in `com.engitano.dynamof.syntax.all._`, compliance to the the DynamoDB domain rules are checked by the compiler. i.e
 * Can only query tables with a compound key.
-* Query keyExpression applies only to range key
+* Query key expression applies only to range key
-* Filter expression cannot include Key fields
+* Query filter expression cannot include Key fields

 ### Non Blocking
 Uses Amazon SDK V2 under the hood with non-blocking goodness.